vedupraity/ancientknowledgewebsite/README.md

 ## About

-“Our mission is to allow everyone to learn about Vedic Culture and the Sanatana Dharma.”

-** This repository is for hosting static website with Github Pages.
+**[AncientKnowledge.in](https://www.ancientknowledge.in)** is a free digital library of ancient scriptures, texts, and books.

 ---

-**Visit [AncientKnowledge.in](https://www.ancientknowledge.in) to learn more**
+*“Our mission is to allow everyone to learn about Vedic Culture and the Sanatana Dharma.”*

+---

 Follow us on social media to get more updates